-Depending on the goal of the massage session, herbal compresses may be applied also.
+Depending on the goal of the massage session, herbal compresses, oils and creams, and wooden sticks may also be applied.
 With Thai Massage, our mind, body and energy system can be brought into cooperative, functional harmony.

-Thai Massage is a full-body massage covering head to toes, but there are a variety of specializations to be recognized, such as Thai Foot Massage, Thai Facial Massage, Thai Abdominal Massage, Thai Genital Massage, Thai Head, Neck & Shoulders Massage, and Thai Pregnancy Massage, among many other particular dedicated modalities.
+Thai Massage is a full body massage covering head to toes, but there are a variety of specializations to be recognized, such as Thai Foot Massage, Thai Facial Massage, Thai Abdominal Massage, Thai Genital Massage, Thai Head, Neck & Shoulders Massage, and Thai Pregnancy Massage, among many other particular dedicated modalities.

-A Bit of History
+A Bit of History on Thai Massage

 It’s believed that the origin of Thai Massage was in India.
-Aspects of Indian Ayurvedic medicine can still be found in Thailand and together with herbal treatments, steam baths and massage, Ayurvedic medicine forms an integral part of what is now called Traditional Thai Medicine or TTM.
+Aspects of Indian Ayurvedic medicine can still be found in Thailand, and together with herbal treatments, steam baths, and massage, Ayurvedic medicine forms an integral part of what is now called Traditional Thai Medicine or TTM.

 The founder of Traditional Thai Massage is thought to have been a doctor from Northern India.
 He was known as Jivaka Kumar Bhacchal (aka Dr. Shivago), a contemporary of the Buddha and the personal physician of the Indian King Bimbisara over 2,500 years ago.
 It’s said that his teachings reached Thailand at the same time as Buddhism — as early as the 3rd or 2nd century B.C.

 Jivaka Kumar Bhaccha is not only an inspiration for the massage techniques used in Thailand today, but he’s also considered to be the source of knowledge about the healing powers of herbs and minerals.
-Even today Dr. Shivago is highly respected and honored by many Thais as the Father of Medicine.
+Even today, Dr. Shivago is highly respected and honored by many Thais as the “Father of Medicine.”

 Yet, much of the origins of Thai Massage and Traditional Thai Medicine are still unclear.
 It is unknown whether there were any indigenous forms of massage in the region before the Thai people occupied the area what is now called Thailand.
 Also unknown is which parts of Chinese Traditional Medicine had any theoretical and/or practical influence on the practice of Thai Massage.